The UK's first neurodiversity-led design standards body

 Conduct assessments

 We assess products against the full standard across all seven domains.
-Every assessment is carried out by neurodivergent assessors with lived experience.
-Each produces a structured written report with scores, evidence, and recommendations.
+Every assessment is carried out by neurodivergent assessors with lived experience and professional technical testing skills.
+Each produces a structured written report with scores, evidence, and actionable remediation guidance for your development team.

 Award certification